tulskiy/jkeymaster/README.md

 I would really appreciate it if you could test the library and post some bug reports.
 I've tested on Win 7, Win XP, Ubuntu 10.10 and 11.04.
-I've tested Mac OSX code only in 32-bit virtual machine.
-So feedback is greatly appreciated, especially from people who have real Mac with real Apple keyboard, BSD users, people with some advanced keyboards.
+I've tested Mac OSX code only in 32-bit virtual machine, and a bit on a real 64-bit machine.
+So feedback is greatly appreciated, especially from people who have real Mac with real Apple keyboard, BSD users, people with some advanced keyboards, and just anybody who wants to help.